Serve as an informational resource for external funding.

 Grants Management – The Office of Resource Development will assist project directors in the management of externally funded projects to ensure compliance with appropriate policies and regulations.

-The Office of Resource Development is currently located in Building 100 on the Daytona Beach campus.
-The website http://www.daytonastate.edu/resourcedev/ lists the staff for this department.
+The Office of Resource Development is located in Building 100 on the Daytona Beach campus.
+The website https://www.daytonastate.edu/faculty-and-staff/grants-and-funded-programs/ lists the staff for this department.

 External grants are a major source of funding for new programs and program enhancements at Daytona State College.
 The Office of Resource Development is responsible for coordinating the development and submission of all grant proposals and serves as a major resource during the grant preparation process.
 The office’s primary functions involve locating funding sources, developing program ideas into grant proposals, communicating and negotiating with funding agencies, monitoring projects, and retaining grant records.
 All grant proposals must be reviewed, approved and submitted by the Office of Resource Development.